 Diluted EPS Formula Template

-This diluted EPS formula template shows you how to compute the diluted earnings per share using information from income statement and an employee option schedule.
+This Diluted EPS Formula template shows you how to compute the diluted earnings per share using information from the income statement and an employee option schedule.

 This is what the diluted EPS formula template looks like:

 Enter your name and email in the form below and download the free template now!

 The Diluted EPS formula is equal to Net Income less preferred dividends, divided by the total number of diluted shares outstanding (basic shares outstanding plus the exercise of in-the-money options, warrants, and other dilutive securities).

 Diluted EPS = (net income – preferred dividends) / (weighted average number of shares outstanding + the conversion of any in-the-money options, warrants, and other dilutive securities)